Monument Health held a groundbreaking ceremony on Thursday for a $6 million expansion of Spearfish Hospital.

 “We’re really excited,” Worsley said.
 “This project [shows] the dedication to the community and our caregivers that have supported us.
 We’ve needed to expand for some time.
 We’ve been very thoughtful…Having a space that makes sense first and foremost for patients so it’s a good experience for patients — we’ve tried to be thoughtful about how can we make that space as comfortable, friendly and useful [for patients] and also good for caregivers.”

-Monument Health already has most of the funding to cover the $6 million construction cost.
-Monument Health Foundation, the nonprofit arm of Monument Health, began fundraising for the Spearfish Hospital expansion in 2018, according to Robin Zebroski, chief brand officer.
+Monument Health Foundation, the nonprofit arm of Monument Health, began fundraising for the Spearfish health care construction projects in 2018, according to Robin Zebroski, chief brand officer.

 By the time Monument Health was ready to formally announce the Spearfish Hospital expansion in May 2022, the foundation had already raised $3.5 million, Zebroski said.
 Another $2.5 million has been raised, and currently the foundation needs to raise another $415,000 to cover the costs of the expansion.

-Note: Editor's note: The total cost of expanding and building Spearfish health care facilities will be $80 million.
-Monument Health Foundation has committed to providing $6 million toward the Spearfish projects.